A LOCAL’S RECOMMENDATIONS

 See the Polly Woodside Ship, an old cargo vessel from Belfast, dated 1885.
 Located at South Wharf Promenade, along the Yarra River, it’s a favourite with boat lovers.

-Visit Docklands and enjoy a stroll along the marina and admire the yachts in the harbour .
+Visit Docklands and enjoy a stroll along the marina and admire the yachts in the harbour, art sculptures and outdoor entertainment.

 The Royal Melbourne Exhibition Building is a World Heritage Listed monument built in 1880, located in the city fringe suburb of Carlton.
 The whole UNESCO site includes the Carlton Gardens, the Melbourne Museum, Imax Cinema and an award winning children’s playground.

-Explore some of the diverse architecture in Melbourne, the old and the new.
+Explore some of the diverse architecture in Melbourne, the old and the new, from European settlement and the Victorian era, Edwardian, Gothic, Renaissance, Art Deco, through to the present day.

-Some historic architecture to see: State Library, Parliament House, Treasure building, many churches, Melbourne Town Hall, Trades Hall Building, Old Melbourne Gaol.
+Some historic architecture to see: State Library, Parliament House, Treasury building, churches, Melbourne Town Hall, Trades Hall Building and Old Melbourne Gaol.

-Some modern architecture to see: Art Centre, Eureka Building, Melbourne Exhibition Building, AAMI Stadium.
+Some modern architecture to see: Art Centre, Eureka Building, Melbourne Exhibition Building, AAMI Stadium and Federation Square.

 Many public outdoor art sculptures are located randomly around the city.
 These quirky pieces from Australian artists include, ‘Cow Up a Tree’, ‘3 Founders of Melbourne’, ‘Public Purse’, and ‘Guardians’.